 3. Field Museum

-Field Museum, officially named the Field Museum of National History, is one of the biggest natural history museums in the world.
+Going on a history tour in Chicago?
+Field Museum officially named the Field Museum of National History, is one of the biggest natural history museums in the world.
 It opened in June of 1894 and boasts a Classical Revival architectural style.
 Some of its permanent exhibitions are the Evolving Planet, Inside Ancient Egypt, The Ancient Americas, the Underground Adventure, and Sue, the largest Tyrannosaurus rex specimen.
 The building was designed by Daniel Burnham and Pierce Anderson and was listed to the National Register of Historic Places in 1975.

 Address: 1400 S Lake Shore Dr, Chicago, IL 60605, United States